 Before considering specific course selections, you should understand that employment opportunities are influenced by more than transcripts and bar passage.
 The size and the location of the firm are big factors, as well as the area of practice.

 Finally, practical experience is helpful to reduce the gap between school and practice.
 All students, especially those with little or no work experience prior to entering law school, can and should consider signing on for clinics or one of our wide array of possible externships.
 Students may participate in an externship only after successfully completing the Professional Responsibility class.
 Also, certain externships require specific qualifications (e.g. federal judicial externships are only recommended for those students in the top 10% of their class).
-For all externships you must get the approval of the Externship Director Professor Musinsky or Assistant Director Courtney Brooks.
+For all externships you must get the approval of the Visting Professor Emerita Musinsky or Director of Legal Residencies Courtney Brooks.
 For more information about course selection and its impact on employment opportunities, students should seek the advice of a counselor in Career Services.